Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

 ### NUMBERS, BEFORE THE LINKEDIN CAROUSEL

 The benchmark ledger runs identical agent tasks with billed tokens, turns, cost and correctness.
-It keeps ugly rounds too: before the placement fix, Radar lost by roughly `2x` (`0.51x`) on an N=5 run.
+It keeps ugly rounds too: before the placement fix, Radar lost the first N=5 run.
 Painful ? yes.
 Cheaper than lying to myself ? also yes.

 The first four rows are headless Haiku agent comparisons, marked **unisolated**, over fixture or generated repositories.
 The last row is a separate synthetic engine benchmark.
 Measurements, not a blood oath: